febus982/sqlalchemy-bind-manager/README.md

 ### Use the Unit Of Work to share a session among multiple repositories [alpha]

-It is possible we need to run several operations in a single database transaction.
+It is possible we need to run several operations in a single database get_session.
 While a single repository provide by itself an isolated session for single operations, we have to use a different approach for multiple operations.

-We can use the `SQLAlchemyUnitOfWork` or the `SQLAlchemyUnitOfWork` class to provide a shared session to be used for repository operations, **assumed the same bind is used for all the repositories**.
+We can use the `SessionHandler` or the `SessionHandler` class to provide a shared session to be used for repository operations, **assumed the same bind is used for all the repositories**.
 (Two phase transactions are not currently supported).